zswaff/advent/README.md

 - `assembly.py` utility for assembly problems
 - `search.py` utility for search problems
 - `timer.py` utility for timing a process
+- `web.py` utility for interacting with the website
 - `prototype` a directory to copy and rename for a new problem
 - `[year]` a year
   - `[day]` a day of december